IRCAM: Studio-in-Residence at the Darmstadt Summer Course 2018

-Paris based IRCAM (Institut de Recherche et de Coordination Acoustique/Musique) will be present through a series of presentations, workshops and showcases from 16 to 26 July during the 2018 edition of the Darmstadt Summer Course.
+Paris based IRCAM (Institut de Recherche et de Coordination Acoustique/Musique) is represented through a series of presentations, workshops and showcases from 16 to 26 July during the 2018 edition of the Darmstadt Summer Course.

 16 July 2018: Overview of IRCAM

-Two conferences will be given that will present the institute’s activities both in the scientific and R&D domains as well as in the artistic domain.
+As introduction, a conference by Computer Music Designer, teacher and composer Grégroire Lorieux presents the institute’s activities both in the scientific / R&D domain as well as in the artistic domain.

 17–21 July 2018: CataRT Workshop